-- 20. Click OK in the message box, and then click Next. - 21.
+- 21. Click OK in the message box, and then click Next. - 22.
 Do one of the following: - If the restore was successful and you want to start the restored system, select Reboot the system.
 Click Finish. - If the system was successfully restored but the destination machine hardware is significantly different than the original machine, click Next to proceed to the repair wizard.
 See Repair a restored system. - If the restore failed, exit from the wizard.

-Note: A restore must finish within 72 hours, or it will fail.
+Notes:

-Note: After you restore a system, you must synchronize the existing backup job before running it to back up the restored system.
+- A restore must finish within 72 hours, or it will fail. - After you restore a system with more than one disk, you might need to bring the disks online using the Disk Management utility or diskpart command interpreter in Windows. - After you restore a system, you must synchronize the existing backup job before running it to back up the restored system.